 ZXM first trained the team on the essentials of Scrum.
 This was a one day session combining core agile and Scrum processes with game-based play and simulation to enable rapid assimilation of concepts.
 Overall, ZXM agile coaches trained over 150 people over 12 months, including internal business owners, SAFe® Feature Owners and managers.

 One of ZXM's agile coaches focussed primarily on supporting Product Owners.
 This included training and coaching them through the use of tools such as:

-Within 12 months, the Priority Digital Services (PDS) Release Train improved its productivity across numerous mainframe teams by 200%, and in some cases, even more.
+Within 12 months, the Priority Digital Services (PDS) Release Train improved its productivity across teams by 200%.

 Onboarded and trained 80 people in 8 weeks without loss of velocity

 200% increase in Features delivered in 12 months

 90% decrease in defects in 9 months

 Let's Work Together

 Contact us and learn how adopting an agile framework can advance your organisation